Overcoming Obstacles; Achieving Greatness

 To celebrate the third week of Women’s History Month, we want to highlight female physicians who overcame significant obstacles while pursuing their medical education.
 From dyslexia to a lack of family support, from battling racism to sexism, these women conquered more than just their medical degrees while making a lasting impact on medicine.

 Dr. Helen Brooke Taussig (1898-1986)

-Dr. Helen Brooke Taussig is most recognized for her work in pediatric cardiology, specifically her work to correct “blue baby” syndrome caused by congenial heart defects.
+Dr. Helen Brooke Taussig is most recognized for her work in pediatric cardiology, specifically her work to correct “blue baby” syndrome caused by congenital heart defects.
 Before her operating days, Dr. Taussig grew up in Cambridge Massachusetts.
 Her success in life began at early age through Tennis and academia, despite her struggle with dyslexia.
 She graduated from Hopkins in 1927.
 Although she lost her hearing by the time she was through with schooling, Dr. Taussig became immediately successful in pediatrics with help from hearing aids.
 Her contribution to pediatric cardiology won her the position of President of the American Heart Association in 1965, in addition to a position as a professor at her alma mater.
-Click here to learn more about Dr. Taussig’s research into pediatric congenial heart defects.
+Click here to learn more about Dr. Taussig’s research into pediatric congenital heart defects.

 Dr. Elisabeth Kübler-Ross (1926-2004)